-We have taken a strong position on new proposals for heavy-oil pipelines in British Columbia.
-Our thorough cross-examination of the Northern Gateway Pipeline proposal at the National Energy Board's Joint Review Panel hearings is guided by five clear principles that all new heavyoil pipeline proposals must meet: a completed environmental assessment review, world-leading marine and land oil-spill prevention and response, First Nations participation and a fair share of project benefits are the non-negotiable tenets of our approach.
-Our new government has made it clear already that, in its current form, the proposal for a Northern Gateway Pipeline does not meet the five conditions.
+We have taken a strong position on new proposals for heavy-oil pipelines in British Columbia guided by five clear principles that all new heavy-oil pipeline proposals must meet: a completed environmental assessment review, world-leading marine and land oil-spill prevention and response, First Nations participation and a fair share of project benefits are the non-negotiable tenets of our approach.
+After a year and a half, British Columbia Is no longer alone in its five conditions - along with the Premier of Alberta, we started a process in the summer that led to an agreement on B.C.'s five conditions and the Canadian Energy Strategy.